panamaprophet/reggaemedia/README.md

 AMAZON_REGION= preferred region
 ```

 After defining variables above you should run command `yarn stack:deploy`.
-That command will generate `cdk-outputs.json` that is being gitignored, that contain another variables that should be defined in the same .env file as above.
+That command will generate `cdk-outputs.json` that is being gitignored, output file contain another variables that must be defined in the same .env file as above.

 ### WARNING:
 After running `yarn stack:deploy`, you always have to update your .env file, since stack is being regenerated.